 When it comes to choosing the right components for your turntable, your phono cartridge is, well, pretty important.
 After all, this is the device that makes direct contact with your records.
 In most audio systems, inputs are almost certainly more important than outputs; to put it frankly—shit in, shit out.

-There are two main types of phono cartridge available: moving magnetic and moving coil.
+There are two main types of phono cartridge available: moving magnet and moving coil.
 But what are the differences, and which one is right for you?
 Here’s what you need to know:

 The difference lies in how they perform the conversion.
 Both work by converting the mechanical movement (or vibration) created by the stylus riding in a record groove into an electrical signal.
 Each design has advantages and disadvantages.

 How Does a Moving Magnet Cartridge Work?

 A moving magnet (MM) cartridge achieves the energy conversion by connecting the vibrating cantilever to a set of magnets that then vibrate in close proximity to a pair of coiled wires.
 The tiny magnets (positioned between the two coils) vibrate, and in doing so, produce a small electrical current.

 A MM design is very robust, produces a moderate to high output level, and has a user-replaceable stylus.
 They are also typically more compatible with most household stereo equipment, e.g, standard phono inputs.

 Moving magnet designs are heavier than moving coil setups and also exhibit greater inertia when it comes to reading the subtle changes within the grooves.